From MD to CEO: The Journey to Transform Health Care

-When Jonathan Baktari, M.D., was arguably at the peak of his medical career, he saw an opportunity to try something new.
-Taking everything he’d learned as a doctor, medical director and educator, he launched two businesses—a vaccine clinic and drug-testing enterprise—that are driven by technology and designed for fast, customer-centric service.
+When Jonathan Baktari MD, was arguably at the peak of his medical career, he saw an opportunity to try something new.
+Taking everything he’d learned as a doctor, medical director and educator, he launched three businesses – a vaccine clinic, drug testing enterprise, and nationwide testing services – that are driven by technology and designed for fast, customer-centric service.
 Now, as those businesses grow, he’s continuing to write his second career chapter as a health care CEO.

 The Early Years

 For as long as he can remember, Dr. Baktari wanted to work in medicine.
 His father was a doctor.
 His favorite TV shows were about doctors.
 He loved the empirical answers that science and research delivered.
 Plus, what could be better than a career where he got to help people?

 He knew that becoming a doctor would take years of school, and limitless dedication and determination.
 But he’d learned a few things about hard work.
 Growing up in Chicago, he loved playing basketball.
 Truth be told, he wasn’t that great at it in the early years.
 But he discovered that if he dedicated long hours to practicing, he could actually see his skills improve.